okondev2021/githubsearch/README.md

 See hover states for all interactive elements on the page Search for GitHub users by their username
-See relevant user information based on their search Switch between light and dark themes
+See relevant user information based on their search
-Bonus: Have the correct color scheme chosen for them based on their computer preferences.
-Hint: Research prefers-color-scheme in CSS.
-Want some support on the challenge?
-Join our Slack community and ask questions in the #help channel.

 The GitHub users API endpoint is https://api.github.com/users/:username.
 So, if you wanted to search for the Octocat profile, you'd be able to make a request to https://api.github.com/users/octocat.